ranvikhalar/sales-performance-analysis-sql/docs/SQL_Nuggets.md

 ---

-# Nugget #1: SQL Logical Query Processing Order
+# SQL Nugget #1: SQL Logical Query Processing Order

 ## Why can't a SELECT alias be used in the GROUP BY clause?